7 Steps To Improve Digital Marketing Strategy with Data Quality

 Wasted time, lower conversion rates, ineffective campaign strategy, and low-quality leads are also inevitable when marketing data is not up to standard.

-Here are 7 ways to start taking steps toward evaluating and improving your approach to marketing data that can be implemented for immediate results.
+Here are 7 ways to start taking steps toward evaluating and improving your digital marketing data strategy that you can use immediately.

-Monitor your campaigns and conversions proactively and routinely to provide quick health checks.
+1. Make it part of your routine to monitor your campaigns and conversion rates to provide quick health checks.

 Setting a marketing campaign live is only the beginning.

-For many digital marketing campaigns, the lead quality can be greatly improved by finding ways to fix inadequacies within the web-to-lead form.
-Real-time email validation directly within a form is an efficient way to stop bad quality leads at the source before they even enter the database.
+For many digital marketing campaigns, the lead quality can be improved by finding ways to fix issues at the source: your web-to-lead form.
+Real-time email validation or blocking free domains directly through your form is an efficient way to stop low-quality leads before they even enter the CRM database.

-Make data audits a regular part of your sales and marketing operations processes.
+2. Run data audits as a regular part of your sales and marketing operations processes.

-A commonly cited complication among marketers is the incapacity of many to account for duplicate leads or invalid contact information hiding among records.
+A commonly named complication among marketers is the inability of many to account for duplicate leads or incorrect contact information hiding among records.
 It’s also then difficult to measure what possible impact these inadequate records have on campaign outcomes.

 Having an analysis of your data shines a spotlight on where an organization can address vulnerabilities and help marketers stay ahead of any potential data quality issues when building out strategy.

-Understand the difference between good and bad marketing data “scores,” and make sure your team has access to seeing a high-level report of this score.
+3. Understand what good and bad marketing data looks like, and make sure your team understands both.

-Identify each source of data into your marketing storehouse and create a scalable plan to manage these.
+4. Identify each source of data into your marketing database and create a scalable plan to manage these.

-Create a cross-functional network to help you enable sales and marketing data quality processes to manage your marketing analytics and database.
+5. Create a cross-functional team to help you maintain sales and marketing data quality processes.

 The cost of bad data can be high for an entire company.
 The annual impact of passing bad leads to the sales organization is an average loss of 550 working hours and $32,000 per sales representative.